Skip to main content

 → Old and new vacation days can be mixed

-(one vacation day can include decimals from both new and old vacation years)
+(one vacation day can include decimals from new and old vacation years)

 • 1/1–8/31